jcubic/gaiman/README.md

 Main part of Gaiman is a minimalist programming language that can be used to generate [Text Adventure Games](https://en.wikipedia.org/wiki/Interactive_fiction).
 But it can also be used to create any interactive CLI application.
+It support browser based CLI games and in the future also native command line.

 ## Installation